NCAR/CESM-Tutorial/README.md

 <br>

 This repository includes materials for the Community Earth System Model (CESM) tutorial.

-Please see the [CESM webpage](https://www.cesm.ucar.edu/events/tutorials) for the most up to date information about when the tutorial will be offered in Boulder, Colorado.
+These materials are designed to be used during the annual CESM tutorial and serve as reference documentation for any CESM user.

 ## Goals of This Tutorial